Distinguishability, Ensemble Steering, and the No-Signaling Principle: Tightness

 The distinguishability on $\{q_{\x},w_{\x} \}_{\x=1}^{N}$ is then constrained by the non-signaling condition as follows.
 Assume that Bob optimizes measurement to guess which state among $\{w_{\x} \}_{\x=1}^{N}$ exists in his ensemble.
-The strategy is, once state $w_{\x}$ is found, he concludes his ensemble is in the decomposition $w_{B}^{(\x)}$, see Eq. (\ref{eq:ens}), by which he also guesses Alice's steering.
+The strategy is, once the state $w_{\x}$ is found, he concludes his ensemble is in the decomposition $w_{B}^{(\x)}$, see Eq. (\ref{eq:ens}), by which he also guesses Alice's steering strategy.
 Then, by the no-signaling condition, discrimination among states $\{w_{\x} \}_{\x=1}^{N}$ must be constrained so that Bob would not learn Alice's steering better than the random guess.

 We now derive an upper bound to the guessing probability by the no-signaling condition.
 Let $P_{B|A} (\x | \y)$ denote the probability that, while Alice has actually steered ensemble $w_{B}^{( \y )}$, Bob concludes his ensemble in $w_{B}^{(\x)}$ by discriminating among $\{q_{\x},w_{\x} \}_{\x=1}^{N}$.
-The no-signaling condition \cite{ref:barrett} \cite{ref:masanes} implies the following constraint \bea \sum_{\x=1}^{N} P_{B|A} (\x | \x) \leq 1. \eea The derivation is shown in Supplementary Material.
-Or, if the condition is not fulfilled, one can explicitly construct a superluminal communication protocol \cite{ref:bae}.
-Then, recall Bob's strategy of guessing Alice's steering: to guess about Alice's steering, he attempts to distinguish ensemble decompositions $\{w_{B}^{(x)} \}_{\x=1}^{N}$ by exploiting optimal discrimination of states $\{w_{\x}\}_{\x=1}^{N}$ existing in the ensemble.
+The no-signaling condition \cite{ref:barrett} \cite{ref:masanes} implies the following constraint \bea \sum_{\x=1}^{N} P_{B|A} (\x | \x) \leq 1. \eea If the condition is not fulfilled, one can explicitly construct a superluminal communication protocol \cite{ref:bae}.
+Then, recall Bob's strategy of guessing Alice's steering: to guess Alice's steering strategy, he attempts to distinguish ensemble decompositions $\{w_{B}^{(x)} \}_{\x=1}^{N}$ by exploiting optimal discrimination of states $\{w_{\x}\}_{\x=1}^{N}$ existing in the ensemble.

 If Alice has steered Bob's ensemble $w_{B}^{(\x)}$, Bob's correct conclusion happens when i) $w_{\x}$ is given, which appears with probability $p_{\x}$, and ii) measurement gives a correct answer, that is, with probability $p_{\x} p_{B|A}(\x |\x)$.
 In the strategy, there can be contribution in measurement from the other state $c_{\x}$ in the ensemble with probability $1-p_{\x}$.
 Thus, it holds, $p_{\x} p_{B|A}(\x |\x) \leq P_{B|A}(\x | \x)$.
 In addition, recall that measurement is optimized for discrimination among $\{q_{\x}, w_{\x}\}_{\x=1}^{N}$, since the \emph{a priori} probability for state $w_{\x}$ among $\{w_{\x}\}_{\x=1}^{N}$ is given by $q_{\x}$, see Eq. (\ref{eq:ens}).
 From the no-signaling condition in Eq. (\ref{eq:nosig}), we have $\sum_{\x=1}^{N} p_{\x}p_{B|A}(\x |\x)\leq1$, from which we have \bea p_{\g} = \max\sum_{\x} q_{\x} p_{B|A} (\x| \x) \leq \frac{1}{p_{1} + \cdots + p_{N}}. \eea Thus, a upper bound to the distinguishability is obtained from the no-signaling condition, and expressed in terms of parameters $\{ p_{\x}\}_{\x=1}^{N}$ of steering each state in $\{ w_{\x}\}_{\x=1}^{N}$.